Information for Windows users

 - Under “Category” select “Connection | SSH | Tunnels”:

 - In the box “X11 forwarding” tick “Enable X11 forwarding”.
-(This option, together with running eXceed, will allow your Unix applications to open windows on your Windows PC.
+(This option, together with running an X11 server such as that provided by MobaXterm, XMing (both avaiable as free versions or eXceed, will allow your Unix applications to open windows on your Windows PC.

 - Under “Category” select “Connection | SSH | Auth |